 - Consultation or Professional Support

 - Analysis and Statistical Interpretation of EPINet Data

 This is a three-part series entitled “Lessons Learned from EPINet”.
-The second article in the series focuses on preventing blood and body fluid splashes and splatters.
-Stay tuned for the exciting final piece in the series on disposable syringes, coming soon!
+The third article in the series focuses on preventing injuries from disposable syringes.
+Below are links to all three articles!